qfpl/state-machine-testing/slides/intro.md

 What about testing the properties of a whole system?

-- Inputs match outputs.
+- Retrieved data matches submitted data.
-- Can't add users with the same email.
+- Uniqueness constraints.
-- Can't access protected content without a token.
+- Users only see what they're supposed to.

 ## State machine testing!